The Beautiful Writers Workshop: Welcome!

 Good morning writers, authors, editors or accidental guests.

-This is the inaugural blog for The Beautiful Writers Workshop, a year-long journey into developing your craft through exercises in creativity, editing techniques, inspirational prompts, and building the framework for your writing career.
+I call it the The Beautiful Writers Workshop, based on the quote from Ray Bradbury about filling your cup and letting all of the beautiful stuff pour out.
+This year-long journey is about developing your craft through exercises in creativity, editing techniques, inspirational prompts, and building the framework for your writing career.

 Some of the blogs will inspire.
 Some blogs will lean more to the technical side of writing.
-But whatever the weekly topic, you can be assured of two things:
+But whatever the monthly topic, you can be assured of two things:

 • You’ll have a prompt or exercise to help develop your writing (and the opportunity to share it)